AnnexMedAnnexMedAnnexMed

 CPT fracture repair billing with ICD-10-CM trauma diagnosis and external cause codes, accident documentation management, liability insurance coordination, and workers' compensation billing for workplace injury cases

-Orthognathic Surgery Pre-Auth and Billing
+Orthognathic Pre-Auth Billing

 Medical insurance pre-authorization with functional impairment documentation packages, LeFort/BSSO CPT billing, and orthodontist coordination to prevent claim conflicts across the surgical and pre-surgical billing streams.